 “I know that I can’t be Craig Turner.
 That job is taken and adequately performed,” Diaz said.
 “But I can promise you, Craig and everybody else in the room, I will give it everything I’ve got, I will serve with passion and with pride, and I will never apologize for expecting Eastern to win.”

 Wednesday’s meeting was Turner’s last.
-He chose to retire last year after serving nearly 13 years on the Board of Regents.
+He chose to step down last year after serving nearly 13 years on the Board of Regents.
 The former chair’s emotional farewell remarks drew a standing ovation from the attendees gathered in the EKU Center for the Arts’ Black Box Theater.
 At the close of the meeting the board passed a resolution naming Turner as Chair Emeritus.

 “Every story has a beginning and an end.
 Between those, we have a collection of moments,” he said.
 “There was a moment 12 ½ years ago that truly changed my life.”